 The University of Alaska Anchorage Faculty Handbook states:

-way you expect your students to interface with you, each other, and the course content.
+With the syllabus, you set the tone and introduce your students to the purpose and structure of the course.
+Your syllabus is an evolving document that represents the way you expect your students to interface with you, each other, and the course content.
 That is, it reflects your educational philosophy and pedagogy.
 It also states the course learning objectives and how they align with program learning outcomes, institutional goals and outcomes, and/or professional standards.

 Because you and your students will refer to this document repeatedly throughout the term, it deserves careful consideration and deliberate design.

 How can I be sure my students read and understand the syllabus?